 Resistance to Moisture and Climate Change

 Engineered hardwood flooring doesn’t shrink or expand much as solid hardwood, which makes it resistant to warping and cupping.
 For that reason it’s considered very strong and stable.
 While you still need to be smart about how wet your engineered hardwood becomes, it can handle higher moisture levels than solid hardwood and is suitable to be installed in kitchens, some basements, and over concrete floors.
 If you install hardwood flooring in your home, it’s important to maintain the humidity level in your space to ensure there isn’t too much moisture.

 Solid and engineered hardwood can shrink and expand depending on the humidity level in your home although solid hardwood is more prone to damage from moisture.
 In the dry winter weather, hardwood floors can shrink.
 When there’s more moisture in the air, during spring and summer months, hardwood can expand.
 Whoever installs hardwood floors must have enough experience to leave the right amount of space for the natural expansion and contraction.
 If you choose solid hardwood, it is important to know how damaging moisture can be.
 Installing this type of flooring where moisture levels could be high is not recommended, as there is the potential for mould and water damage.

 Making The Right Choice

 In the end, it comes down to your personal preference.
 As mentioned, engineered hardwood is a very popular choice due to its versatility, durability and the increasing number of choices when it comes to the type of wood and the finishes available.
-European Flooring offers engineered wood flooring on hundreds of surfaces and finishes treatments, including wide plank and white oak.
+European Flooring offers engineered wood flooring in a variety of surfaces and finish treatments, including wide plank and white oak.
 Our expert team can help you make the right choice when it comes to installing new flooring in your Toronto home.
 Contact us at (416) 967-9200 or visit our designer showroom to get started.